PostgREST/postgrest/api.rst

   { "a": 1, "b": 2}

 The keys of the object match the parameter names.
 Note that PostgreSQL converts parameter names to lowercase unless you quote them like :sql:`CREATE FUNCTION foo("mixedCase" text) ...`.

+PostgreSQL has four procedural languages that are part of the core distribution: PL/pgSQL, PL/Tcl, PL/Perl, and PL/Python.
+There are many other procedural languages distributed as additional extensions.
+Also, plain SQL can be used to write functions (as shown in the example above).

+By default, a function is to be executed with the privileges of the user that calls it.
+This means, that the user has to have all permissions to do all operations the procedure performs.
+But if the function was defined with :code:`SECURITY DEFINER` options, only one permission check will take place – the permission to call the function.
+See `PostgreSQL documentation <https://www.postgresql.org/docs/current/static/sql-createfunction.html>`_ for more details.

 .. note::